Batsuit: Cowl

 One of the cowl's ears carries a high-gain antenna for an internal communication device on the left side of the mask, allowing Batman to stay in contact with his allies.
 This communication device is capable of scanning police radios and other communication frequencies.
 It also carries an inertial navigation unit to keep him in balance when facing foes such as the Scarecrow or Count Vertigo.
 The cowl's Kevlar panels provide a level of protection for his head against firearms.
 The front of the skull and the sides of the temples also have small armor inserts to increase the effectiveness of skull strikes (head butts) and protect from concussive blows.
 Repeated encounters with the Mad Hatter also forced Batman to shield his cowl against the villain's mind control.
 Its basic design has remained unchanged, however, it has been frequently updated for Batman's needs.

-Batman: The Brave and the Bold shows that the cowl's ears are able to change lengths for various uses in.
+Batman: The Brave and the Bold shows that the cowl's ears are able to change lengths for various uses.
 However, artist Karl Kerchl has drawn Batman's costume vault showing that he has a wide selection of masks with ears of different lengths.
 Despite that, Dick Grayson's cowl supposedly has the same features as Bruce Wayne's, although Grayson often finds that wearing it interferes with his peripheral vision (although, as Grayson primarily wore a domino mask through his career, this could simply mean he is unused to the cowl).

 In Batman: Cacophony, during Batman's hunt with the masked serial killer Onomatopoeia, he reinforced one of his masks with a secondary armor beneath its kevlar headpiece with bloodpack lining in anticipation of being shot in the skull, to create an opportunity to fake his own death to get himself closer to the villain.
 This was based on assassin Deadshot's helmet designs.